friday27/backend-dev/leetcode_note.md

 1299\.
 Replace Elements with Greatest Element on Right Side
 1302\.
 Deepest Leaves Sum
 1304\.
 Find N Unique Integers Sum up to Zero
+1313\.
+Decompress Run-Length Encoded List
 1315\.
 Sum of Nodes with Even-Valued Grandparent
+1317\.
+Convert Integer to the Sum of Two No-Zero Integers
 1323\.
 Maximum 69 Number
 1337\.
 The K Weakest Rows in a Matrix
 1342\.
 Number of Steps to Reduce a Number to Zero